SocialMediaTooling/IG_Follower_Scraper/README.md

 - Navigate to the user's Instagram profile that you would like to scrape
 - Click on the logo for the IG Scraper.
 This is easy to do if you've pinned the extension.
 > [!NOTE]
 > Need help pinning the extension?
-Click on the Puzzle icon in the top right corner of your browser, and find the IG Scraper extension in your Extensions list and click on it.
-Set your own settings, like the delay inbetween requests.
+Click on the Puzzle icon in the top right corner of your browser, and find the IG Scraper extension in your Extensions list and click the pin icon.
+From there, you can interact with the Chrome extension by simply clicking on the extension's logo.
+- Set your own settings, like the delay inbetween requests.
 A higher delay will lower the odds that your account will be suspended, but it will mean that the scrape will take longer.
 How long is based on a multiplier of the followers/followings and the delay set.
 The delay is in milliseconds.
 So 1000 milliseconds equates to 1 second.
 Again I do not know what a good delay is.
 - When it is finished, it will ask you to save a JSON file containing the data.
 This is a bare bones text file with the scraped data.
 It has some metadata about the details of the scraping, and it has an array, or list, of the follower/followings's usernames and display names.

 > [!WARNING]